mpv-player/mpv/DOCS/man/en/vf.rst

                  aspect ratio.
         :-(n+8): Like -n above, but rounding the dimension to the closest multiple of 16.

-    ``<chr-drop>``
-        chroma skipping

-        :0: Use all available input lines for chroma.
-        :1: Use only every 2. input line for chroma.
-        :2: Use only every 4. input line for chroma.
-        :3: Use only every 8. input line for chroma.

     ``<param>[:<param2>]`` (see also ``--sws``)
         Set some scaling parameters depending on the type of scaler selected